 She became so worried that she forgot the rules.
 She flew up to the top of the tree to look around.
 Suddenly a big hawk grabbed her around the chest.
 He began to fly with her to his favourite eating place.
 The Wonga struggled from his grasp and freed herself.
 But as she pulled away the hawk’s sharp claws cut into her chest and she began to bleed.
 She was badly wounded.

 She flew until she became so tired she could not fly any longer.
 Finally she came to rest on a white waratah tree.
 The blood from her chest dropped onto a waratah flower and it changed to red.
 As she few from flower to flower all the waratahs changed from white to red.

 The poor little Wonga pigeon never found her mate.
 She died from the wounds on her chest, sad and lonely.

 Most waratahs are still red.
 If you poke your finger into the centre of a waratah flower and bring it out again it will be stained red, like the blood of the little wonga pigeon.
 White waratahs are rarely found.

-We have gentle wonga pigeons in our garden at Blackheath and I adore them.
-Oddly enough a fox, rather than a hawk, has recently taken one of our resident breeding pair.
-It’s very sad, as the lone bird calls incessantly….just like the bird in the story.
+We have gentle Wonga pigeons in our garden at Blackheath and I adore them.
+Oddly enough a fox, rather than a hawk, once took one of our resident breeding pair.
+It was very sad, to hear the lone bird calls incessantly….just like the bird in the story.

 However, it is the raucous wattle birds I most associate with waratah blooms.
 They adore the nectar, and I can’t resist snapping photos of them.